ODaal/Basic_RayTracing/README.md

 This project is a hardware-based ray tracing engine implemented in Verilog for the Xilinx PYNQ-Z2 FPGA board.
 It demonstrates the fundamentals of real-time graphics rendering using fixed-point arithmetic and modular design.

-Features 🚀:
+Features :
-  - "🟦 Thread Generator"
+  - "Thread Generator"
     description: >
       Generates pixel coordinates (x, y) for each ray to be traced.
       Ensures launching one ray at a time into the Ray Core for now.

-  - "🟩 Ray Core"
+  - "Ray Core"
     description: >
       Calculates ray direction vectors based on pixel coordinates.
       Passes normalized rays into the Ray Intersector for object hit testing.

-  - "🟥 Ray Intersector Wrapper"
+  - "Ray Intersector Wrapper"
     description: >
       Performs ray-sphere intersection tests using Q18.14 fixed-point math.
       Computes object surface normals for shading and uses a square root module (5 in parallel) to solve quadratic intersection equations.
       Mathematical computation are parallelized (square root and inverse), delays are being solved using FIFOs

-  - "🌞 Shading Module"
+  - "Shading Module"
     description: >
       Implements Lambertian lighting model.
       Inputs: light position (XYZ), surface normal, and base color.
       Outputs: 24-bit RGB pixel values (color[23:0]).

-  - "📦 Pixel Delay FIFO"
+  - "Pixel Delay FIFO"
     description: >
       Buffers pixel coordinates to synchronize with shading results.
       Ensures pixel positions align with their computed color values.

-  - "🖼️ Frame Packer"
+  - "Frame Packer"
     description: >
       Collects shaded pixel data into a framebuffer.
       Prepares frames for AXI Stream interface to HDMI out.

-  - "⏱️ Clocking Wizard"
+  - "Clocking Wizard"
     description: >
       Provides multiple clock domains to coordinate math units, FIFO synchronization, and video timing.

-  - "🔗 AXI SmartConnect"
+  - "AXI SmartConnect"
     description: >
       Bridges framebuffer output to the HDMI pipeline (rgb2dvi) for monitor display.

-SYSTEM FLOW 💻:
+SYSTEM FLOW :

   - step: "1️⃣"
     "Thread Generator launches pixel coordinates."